pedromcorreia/find_hotel/README.md

 2. For large projects maintenance is complex, and decoupling applications is difficult;

 **TL; DR** This test was the most complex tests I ever received, but it was nice to solve and think in different cases.

+## How to run?

+### Get Started
+To run this project you, docker and docker-compose need to be installed on your machine.

+Clone this repository

+    git clone git@github.com:pedromcorreia/find_hotel.git
+    cd find_hotel

+Build project with docker

+    docker-compose build

+Create database and run migrations

+    docker-compose run --rm web mix do ecto.create, ecto.migrate

+Run all services

+    docker-compose up

+Use -d to run in the background.
+Use --build to ensure images are rebuilt.
+Use docker-compose down to stop all services.

+Run integration tests

+    docker-compose run --rm web mix test

+HTTP endpoint available at: http://localhost:4000/

+Attach iex

+    docker-compose run --rm web bash
+Attach session

+    docker attach (docker ps -lq)